TIBCOSoftware/snappydata/docs/best_practices/important_settings.md

 ```
 Then apply to current session using the command `sudo sysctl -p`

-These settings lower the OS cache buffer sizes which reduces the GC pause duration for disk write throughput.
-Especially for slower magnetic disks, the bulk insert throughput is significantly dropped (such as 20%) and so also the GC pause durations.
-You can skip this setting, if potentially long GC pauses, for example in the range of 10s of seconds, during bulk inserts or frequent updates and deletes is not a problem.
+These settings lower the OS cache buffer sizes which reduces long GC pauses during disk flush but can decrease overall disk write throughput.
+This is especially true for slower magnetic disks where the bulk insert throughput can see a noticeable drop (such as 20%), while the duration of GC pauses should reduce significantly (such as 50% or more).
+If long GC pauses, for example in the range of 10s of seconds, during bulk inserts, updates, or deletes is not a problem then these settings can be skipped.

 **Swap File** </br>
 Since modern operating systems perform lazy allocation, it has been observed that despite setting `-Xmx` and `-Xms` settings, at runtime, the operating system may fail to allocate new pages to the JVM.
 This can result in the process going down.</br>